Organ donation facts: We debunk the myths

 Signing up to donate organs makes you an instant hero.
 Learn 10 facts about organ donation.

-In 2014, more than 29,000 Americans received a second chance at life thanks to organ donations — with 810 of them Tennesseans, the Tennessee Donor Services reports.
+In 2015, more than 30,000 Americans received a second chance at life thanks to organ donations — with about 850 of them Tennesseans, the Tennessee Donor Services reports.

-And despite the 2,800-person waiting list in Tennessee, only 414 Tennessee residents donated their organs in 2014.
+And despite the 2,900-person waiting list in Tennessee, only 301 Tennessee residents donated organs in 2015 upon their death.
 Organ donation misconceptions may be a reason for low participation in the Donate Life program.
-Educate yourself with the facts about organ donation; we address 10 of the most common organ donation myths below.
+Educate yourself with the facts about organ donation.
+We address 10 of the most common organ donation myths below.

 MYTH: Doctors and nurses won’t do everything they can to save me if I register to be an organ and tissue donor.